Tejaswini-Ashok/PythonApp/README.md

     This is a simple Python app that uses Flask to expose an HTTP web server on port 5000.
 (5000 is the default port for flask.)

-2. Create and build the Docker image.
+2. Create ec2 instance, clone you repo to get your files instantly.

 3. Build the Docker image.